feststelltaste/awesome-legacy-systems/readme.md

 - [Gernot Starke @ GOTO 2016: Improving Your Software ](https://www.youtube.com/watch?v=B8oJwY2Fq3I)
 - [Jesse Toth @ RubyConf 2014: Easy rewrites with ruby and science!](https://www.youtube.com/watch?v=kgDqUHWVw4A) - a story told about rewriting the permission system at GitHub, a big, mission-critical part of github.com.

-## Meetups

-- [Legacy & Innovation (Germany)](https://www.meetup.com/de-DE/legacy-innovation/) - a meetup that focuses on topics around legacy systems with plenty of experience reports and inspiring content from practioners.

 ## Conferences

 - [The Legacy of SoCraTes](https://www.youtube.com/channel/UC0M37QolwmwobAY4Bt8Tszg) - an irregular online conference where speakers share their insights on how to approach legacy systems in a successful way.
 Plenty of talks from various directions make this resource valuable for people tackling legacy systems.

 ## Courses

 - [paid] [M. Scott Ford: Agile Software Development - Dealing with Legacy Code and Technical Debt](https://www.linkedin.com/learning/agile-software-development-dealing-with-legacy-code-and-technical-debt)
 - [paid] [Markus Harrer: Evolution and Improvement of Software Architectures](https://www.skillsmatter.com/workshops/863-evolution-and-improvement-of-software-architectures-with-markus-harrer) - a 3 full-day workshop that covers the analysis of the existing software architecture, the identification of solution approaches, and the implementation of improvements _(transparency hint: the trainer is one of the authors of this list)_.
-- [paid, german] [Hendrick Lösch: Refactoring: Bestehende Architekturen restrukturieren](https://www.linkedin.com/learning/refactoring-bestehende-architekturen-restrukturieren) - an online course that gives you an overview on what to do with your legacy systems: from the code-level the restructuring of complete application landscapes.

 ## Lists of Tools